eciggaar/chatbot-lab/README.md

 At the end of the workshop you have a functioning chatbot capable of handling greetings, requests to turn on car appliances and it will respond to weather related questions.

 ## Before you begin
 To be able to use the Watson APIs, you need to have a Bluemix account.
-If you don't have one yet -- or you did not yet complete the initial set up of your Bluemix account -- follow the steps below.
+If you don't have one yet -- or you did not complete the initial set up of your Bluemix account -- follow the steps below.

 Your account must have enough resources available for at least 1 application (256MB) and 3 services.

+### Already registered and completed set-up

+* When you already registered and completed the initial set-up of your Bluemix account, you directly jump to [Step 1: Create a Watson Conversation service](#step-1-create-a-watson-conversation-service).

 ### Not registered

 * Use Ctrl-click (or the equivalent action for your system) to open the [Sign Up for Bluemix](https://developer.ibm.com/sso/bmregistration) page in a separate tab.
 Fill in the form and click **Start your FREE Bluemix trial** to complete the registration.
 You will receive an activation mail in your inbox.

 ### First time login

 * Use Ctrl-click (or the equivalent action for your system) to open the [Login to Bluemix](https://console.eu-gb.bluemix.net/login) in a separate tab.
 First time users need to complete a 4-step wizard.
 This starts by accepting the terms & conditions.

   ![Terms & conditions][13]